Bill Te Whata: Personal life

-Bill (Wiremu) Te Whata married May Violet Te Whata (nee Hale) on July 23, 1919 however she died just 3 years later in 1922 aged 26.
-He then married Irene Mary Potaka on June 25, 1924.
-They had 4 children, Edna Passcendale Te Whata (surname Olsen after marriage), born in 1919, Douglas William Te Whata who was born on April 7, 1928, Phillip Te Whata, and Clarence Clair Te Whata.
+Bill (Wiremu) Te Whata married May Violet Te Whata (nee Hale) on 23 July 1919 however she died just 3 years later in 1922 aged 26.
+He then married Irene Mary Potaka on 25 June 1924.
+They had 4 children, Edna Passcendale Te Whata (surname Olsen after marriage), born in 1919, Douglas William Te Whata who was born on 7 April 1928, Phillip Te Whata, and Clarence Clair Te Whata.

 In 1925 in the electoral roll records Te Whata's occupation was recorded as "native interpreter" and he was resident in Tokomaru Bay.

 After retiring from rugby league Te Whata spent many years involved in sport such as Athletics and cycling in the Poverty Bay area as well as being on the Tokomaru Bay Public School committee.
-On February 7, 1945 Bill Te Whaka’s brother Johnny died as the result of an accident in Gisborne.
-His death notice in the Gisborne Herald stated that he was the “beloved son of Edward and Repeka Te Whata, of Hokianga” and was aged 40 years.
+On 7 February 1945 Bill's brother Johnny died as the result of an accident in Gisborne.
+His death notice in the Gisborne Herald stated that he was the "beloved son of Edward and Repeka Te Whata, of Hokianga" and was aged 40 years.
 He was driving a tractor along the river bank between Peel Street and Lowe Street when under the employ of the Gisborne Borough Council.
 The tractor rolled over and pinned him underneath it.
 He was said to have come to live on the East Coast after leaving Hokianga 23 years earlier with a party of Ngāpuhi bushfellers.
-His funeral took place at Poho-o-rawiri Pa, Kaiti on February 10.
+His funeral took place at Poho-o-rawiri Pa, Kaiti on 10 February.